usc-cs/md_template/install.md

 **Important!** Notice that this bahvior is different from the original CS 104 website.
 Now, you can collaborate on the `master` branch without having to worry about deploying an unfinished version of your website.

-If everything is setup properly, you should get an email shortly after you push notifying you of the deployment.
+If everything is setup properly, you should get an email shortly after you push, notifying you of the deployment.